-An ecologically-built exhibition space in the North of Scotland, Moray Art Centre is designed to be a model of 100% energy sustainability.
+An ecologically built exhibition space in the north of Scotland, Moray Art Centre is designed to be a model of 100% energy sustainability.

-The Art Centre also benefits from an ecologically engineered sewage treatment plant, The Living Machine, which is situated in the Findhorn Ecovillage.
+The Art Centre also benefits from an ecologically engineered sewage treatment plant, the Living Machine, which is situated in the Findhorn Eco-village.
 All water from sinks and toilets in the area is recycled.
 The Art Centre also tries to ensure, where possible, that all waste is recycled too.